 In my opinion the growth in the CV industry is significantly dependent only on the overall economic growth.
 Diesel price hikes and temporary fluctuations are some hiccups.
 But they will even out over time.

 The Supreme Court orders of overloading being banned should also auger well for the industry.
 There should be a significant growth and especially infrastructure development.

 To grow from here and to increase the market share that you have, is it necessary for Eicher Motors to make inorganic moves or to look at offering some of its stake or do you think within the next few quarters, you can indeed go alone and increase your market share?

 As far as the strategy for the company is concerned, growth can even be organic as we have a large enough product range.

 We are also coming out with tractor-trailers and once we have the entire range out, growing in the market by virtue of product performance being significantly superior to the competition, should not be a problem at all.

-So just for the purpose of growth, I don't need any partner.
+So just for the purpose of growth, I do not need any partner.
 However, from a technology perspective, taking into account an overall international name and an export market, then it is always desirable to have partners of significant size, which give a kind of critical mass to grow significantly in the market place.